maeneak/MauiHybridAuth/readme.md

 # .NET MAUI Blazor Hybrid and Web App Auth Template
-Fork with added template for the Microsft MAUI Hybrid with Blazor Identity sample.
+Fork with added dotnet new template for the Microsft MAUI Hybrid with Blazor Identity sample.

 This project demonstrates how to build .NET MAUI Blazor Hybrid and Web Apps that shares common UI and also provides *authentication*.
 It uses ASP.NET Core Identity local accounts but you can use this pattern for any authentication provider you need to call from a MAUI Blazor Hybrid client.